 Best Colored Pencil Sharpener

 While we primarily focus on colored pencils here at bestcoloredpencils.com, it is also important to sometimes chronicle the other necessary tools required if one hopes to have a successful colored pencil experience.
 A key component that is often forgotten or overlooked is the pencil sharpener.
+But there are tons of options to choose from, so what actually is the best colored pencils sharpener?
 Now before we get into the various metrics we look at we have attached a convenient table below that shows the key points for easy browsing.
 If you want to read our more detailed analysis of each pencil sharpener scroll below.

 What To Consider When Shopping for a Colored Pencil Sharpener